wp-plugins/rootspersona/readme.txt

 The Gedcom file on your PC is untouched.
 The copy uploaded to Wordpress is converted into a set of person and family files in XML format.
 After conversion, the Gedcom file uploaded to Wordpress is deleted.

+= Why do I need a ‘Parent Page’? =

+You don’t.

+However, if you’re like me, you will soon end up with hundreds of persons on your site.
+Many widgets will display a link to all or some of your pages, and by creating the person pages under a parent, you can choose to exclude those hundreds of pages from your list.
+That’s what I use it for; it’s really just a convenience.
+By default the parent page is set to zero, which means no parent page.

+= I only want people who are logged in to see certain people on my site. =

+On the Edit Page screen, add a Custom Field with name permissions and value of true

 == Screenshots ==

 1. 1st half of main Persona page